 Larry Lipton: Yes, of course you woke us - not everyone is up at 1 AM watching the porn channel.

-Carol Lipton: Did you see this?
-This man in Missouri killed twelve victims, dismembered them, and ate them.
+Carol Lipton: I know.
+Do you believe this guy in Indiana?
+He killed twelve victims, dismembered them, and ate them.

 Larry Lipton: Really?
 Well, it's an alternative lifestyle.

 Carol Lipton: Helen Dubin's wrong for Ted.
 She's too mousey.